top of page

 Investigator Development Core

-The Investigator Development Core (IDC) is a resource-efficient incubator for innovative pilot grants advancing health-equity science.
+The Investigator Development Core (IDC) is a resource-efficient incubator for innovative pilot grants advancing community health science.
 These grants break

 new ground and provide the preliminary data needed for UH scientists to accelerate their NIH funding portfolios.
 Moreover, the IDC provides the